 Technically, a gel battery for solar energy contains:

-The basic working principle of this battery involves the exchange of H+ ions between the positive and negative electrodes through the electrolyte.
+This battery’s basic working principle involves exchanging H+ ions between the positive and negative electrodes through the electrolyte.
 This movement of ions creates a flow of electrons (electricity) outside the battery to power a load.
 The opposite reaction happens when the battery is charged with solar energy.

-It shares the same components with the gel battery, except the electrolyte is absorbed on a fiberglass mat.
+It shares the same components as the gel battery, except the electrolyte is absorbed on a fiberglass mat.

 The working principle is exactly the same as the gel battery.
 A flow of H+ ions between the two electrodes generates a current.